jbock-java/jbock/README.md

 All non-private enums, as well as
 [some standard Java types](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/helloworld/JbockAllTypes.java) can be used as parameter types, without having to write a custom mapper first.
-Optional and Lists of these types are allowed too.
+Optional and List of these types are also allowed.

 ### Custom mappers and parameter validation